Assimilation of machine learning-predicted nitrate to improve the quality of phytoplankton forecasting in the shelf sea environment: Introduction

+The phytoplankton forecast biases can be understood based on the interaction between the model dynamics and the data assimilation design.
+The NWES biogeochemistry model, the European Regional Seas Ecosystem Model (ERSEM, \cite{baretta1995european, butenschon2016ersem}) has major seasonal phytoplankton chlorophyll-$a$ biases relative to both satellite and in situ data.
+It tends to substantially overestimate phytoplankton concentrations during the bloom period, with the bloom onset often modelled too late (e.g., \cite{kay2019north, skakala2018assimilation, skakala2020improved, skakala2022impact}).
+The exact causes of these seasonal biases in ERSEM phytoplankton are not entirely known, and are likely due to a complex interaction of multiple drivers, including zooplankton grazing (e.g. see \citep{skakala2020improved, skakala2021towards} for some discussion).
+The biases in chlorophyll-$a$ concentrations are corrected by assimilating satellite ocean color-derived surface chlorophyll into the model, substantially lowering phytoplankton concentrations during the bloom in the analysis, relative to the free run.
 However, due to a lack of other available observations, ocean colour-derived chlorophyll is the only biogeochemical variable currently assimilated operationally.
 The data assimilation (DA) scheme used only directly updates the phytoplankton size-class chlorophyll and biomass variables \citep{skakala2018assimilation}, meaning that other biogeochemical variables are not directly constrained by observations.
-Due to the routine reduction of phytoplankton biomass by DA during the Spring bloom, productivity and therefore nutrient uptake is lower in the analysis, meaning surface nutrients do not get depleted during Summer \citep{kay2016north, banerjee2025improved}.
-During the forecast, when the model is no longer constrained by DA, in the Spring-Summer season this leads to phytoplankton experiencing good light conditions combined with the availability of nutrients, which triggers its rapid growth.
-This results in positive biases in phytoplankton concentration developing during the forecast period, degrading the forecast skill with lead time.
+Due to the routine reduction of phytoplankton biomass by DA during the Spring bloom, productivity and therefore nutrient uptake is lower in the analysis, meaning surface nutrients do not get depleted, as they would get in the free run \citep{banerjee2025improved, kay2019north}.
+This means, in late Spring-Summer, just after the end of the bloom, when the nutrients in the model free run are exhausted and phytoplankton growth becomes nutrient-limited, the analysis continues to see availability of nutrients combined with the good light-conditions characteristic for this season.
+During the forecast, when the model is no longer constrained by DA, these conditions trigger rapid phytoplankton growth, beyond the period in which this would be otherwise present in the free run.
+This results in positive NWES-wide biases in the forecast phytoplankton concentration developing during this period, degrading the forecast skill with lead time.
+These widespread biases mean the reduction in forecast skill with lead time is much greater than would be expected simply through the system's chaotic dynamics.